alanwhite/sub-lic-spec/Sample_EULA.md

 - Maintaining an active, paid subscription
 - Compliance with all terms of this Agreement
 - Successful license validation as described in Section 3
+- Adherence to the device limit specified in your subscription tier

-### 1.4 Single Device License (Premium Tier Only)
+### 1.4 Device Limit License (Premium Tier Only)
-Each Premium Tier license is bound to a single device.
-You may migrate your Premium license to a different device using the migration feature provided in the Software, subject to the limitations described in Section 2.4.
+Each Premium Tier subscription has a specified device limit based on your subscription plan (e.g., 1 device, 5 devices, 10 devices, or more).
+You may:
+- Enroll up to the number of devices specified in your subscription tier
+- View all enrolled devices via the customer portal
+- Revoke device certificates via the portal to free up enrollment slots
+- Migrate licenses between devices using the migration feature (subject to Section 2.4)

+**Device Identification:** During enrollment, you must provide a device name and the Software will automatically detect the platform to help you identify your enrolled devices in the portal (e.g., "Work Laptop - Windows", "Home iMac - macOS").

+**Device Limit Enforcement:** You cannot enroll additional devices once your device limit is reached.
+You must revoke an existing device certificate via the customer portal before enrolling a new device.

+**Lost or Stolen Devices:** If a device is lost or stolen, you must immediately revoke its certificate via the customer portal to free up the enrollment slot and prevent unauthorized use.

 ---